ekmett/either/README.markdown

 [![Build Status](https://secure.travis-ci.org/ekmett/either.png?branch=master)](http://travis-ci.org/ekmett/either)

-This provides an either monad transformer that unlike ErrorT is unencumbered by a constraint on its left hand argument.
-This is needed for a number of applications of this monad transformer, notably in recursion schemes.
+This provides an `Either` monad transformer that unlike `ErrorT` is unencumbered by a constraint on its `Left` hand argument.
+This is needed for a number of applications of this monad transformer, notably in [recursion-schemes](https://github.com/ekmett/recursion-schemes).

 Contact Information
 -------------------